open-liiist/deprecated-open-liiist/search-service/README-I-CAN-MAKE-EASY-YOUR-LIFE.md

-# Comprehensive Test and Debug Guide for Products and Stores Management
+# # (Alert!
+Documentation Expired) Comprehensive Test and Debug Guide for Products and Stores Management

 This guide provides detailed instructions and **cURL** commands to test and debug the **Product Receiver Service**, **Logstash**, **Search-Service**, and **Elasticsearch** components of your system.
 It ensures proper data flow, indexing, and functionality by aligning with the actual API endpoints and data structures implemented in your services.